 There is a story in Buddhist folklore that states once after the Buddha’s sermon, one man with arrogance and lack of willingness to listen and learn came to ask the Buddha clarification on anatta (no soul) and how the concept applies with rebirth and carrying karma forward.

 The Buddha though having encountered this question by many disciples refused to answer.
 This is a fairly common discussion when learning anatta.
 The man left without an answer, grumbling and complaining saying that this bhikku knows nothing.
-After which a resident disciple asked the Buddha why did not answer, to which he said that the arrogant man was here to argue, and not learn.
+After which a resident disciple asked the Buddha why he did not answer, to which he said that the arrogant man was here to argue, and not learn.

 And the Buddha teaches with this in mind that not every one can learn everything in one life; some people take many lives to reach a spiritually awakened state, or even to be an aware student.
 There were many people who openly disagreed with the Buddha during his time, but before criticising something one must understand it completely.
 In this case the man had walked in with a question and bias in his mind.
 The Buddha recommended and motivated questioning every single thought and belief.
 But before questioning someone’s thoughts we must understand them.
 Since the arrogant man was not here to understand, the Buddha was not there to cater to his needs of an argument.